ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 will receive error code 404 in response, and the client will have to request a new TIPS view URI.

-If resources allow, servers SHOULD avoid closing TIPS views that have active polling edge requests or have recently served responses until clients have had a reasonable interval to request the next update.
+If resources allow, a server SHOULD avoid closing TIPS views that have active polling edge requests or have recently served responses until clients have had a reasonable interval to request the next update, unless guided by specific control policies.

 ~~~~ drawing
 Client                                 TIPS-F           TIPS-V